raydelpino29/jControl/README.md

 ### parent(arg)
 This function will return the parent element of all selected elements:

-Let's say you have these <div>'s' on your page...
+Let's say you have these div's' on your page...
 ```HTML
 <div class="div-class1">
   <ul class="nested-list1">